pandazxx/outcast-ai-bootcamp/README.md

 ## Purpose

-A real & complete project for outcasters to enter AI world
+A real & complete project for outcasts to enter AI world

 ## Expected outcome